jameshegarty/rigel/README.md

     type: A[stencilWidth+width-1, stencilHeight+height-1] -> A[stencilWidth, stencilHeight][width,height]
     examplescommon.unpackStencil( A:Type, stencilWidth:Uint, stencilHeight:Uint, width:Uint, [height:Uint] )

 *unpackStencil* takes an array of type *A* and converts it into an array of stencils.
-Each stencil is composed of values with insides X=[-stencilWidth+1,0] and Y={-stencilHeight+1,0].
+Each stencil is composed of values with coordinates in the range X=[-stencilWidth+1,0] and Y={-stencilHeight+1,0].
 Unlike *stencil*, this module never reads outside of the array, so all stencils are made entirely of valid values.
+As a result the output array is smaller than the input array.

 TODO: make the arguments this takes more compatible with *stencil*.